PawseySC/containers-openfoam-workshop/_episodes/06_advancedScriptsForPostProcessingWithOverlayFS.md

 ## F. Extract from Overlay into Bak; and G. Reconstruct From Bak

 > ## F.G.I These scripts are left for the user to try by themselves
-> - `F.extractFromOverlayIntoBak.sh` is for extracting a batch of times from the overlay files (no reconstruction)
+> - `F.extractFromOverlayIntoBak.sh` is for extracting a batch of result-times from the overlay files (no reconstruction)
-> - `G.reconstructFromBak.sh` is for reconstructing existing results in the `bak.processorN` directories
+> - `G.reconstructFromBak.sh` is for reconstructing existing results in the `bak.processor*` directories
 >
 {: .challenge}